 Final Submissions

-In their final submissions, the parties basically repeated what had already emerged in the Complaint, the reply and the hearing proceedings.
+In their final submissions, the parties basically repeated what had already emerged in the Complaint, the Reply and the hearing proceedings.

 Having heard the parties

 Having seen all the documents

 Considers

-In failing to give proper evidence before the Arbiter and denying the Service Provider their right for a proper cross-examination of the case made in her Complaint, the Complainant has substantially prejudiced her case.
-As the identity of the beneficial owner of the external wallet recipients of the claimed fraudulent payments cannot be established, it was necessary to hear an emphatic negation from the Complainant that she herself was not a party to such wallet.
+In failing to give proper evidence before the Arbiter and denying the Service Provider their right for a proper cross-examination of the case made in his Complaint, the Complainant has substantially prejudiced his case.

+As the identity of the beneficial owners of the external wallets' recipients of the claimed fraudulent payments cannot be established, it was necessary to hear an emphatic negation from the Complainant that he himself was not a party to such

+16 P. 103 - 104

+wallets.
 Such emphatic negation was only forthcoming from the side of the Service Provider.